 The Best Italian Restaurants in Toronto

-The best Italian restaurants in Toronto celebrate the simple pleasures of food, wine and good company in equal measure.
-These are top notch spots revered for embracing old world recipes and techniques, and, where everything from cured meats to fresh pastas are made in-house with the same pride and care that a nonna takes in feeding her famiglia.
+The best Italian restaurants in Toronto celebrate simple pleasures.
+Good food, wine and company are all part of the equation, but above all these restaurants share the warm hospitality, pride and care that a nonna takes in feeding her famiglia.

 Here are the best Italian restaurants in Toronto.

-This restaurant and wine bar has built a strong following with its menu of piatti socials (sharing plates) and Roman specialties like the deliciously simple classic, spaghetti cacio e pepe.
-The wine list is extensive but not without value, featuring local and Italian varieties by region.
+Also on Dundas West, this restaurant and wine bar earned a solid reputation for its menu of piatti socials (sharing plates) and Roman specialties such as cacio e pepe, a classic spaghetti dish smothered in pecorino and black pepper.
+Also noteworthy is the extensive wine list offering local and Italian varieties by region.
 More »

-This charming family of restaurants boasts three Toronto outposts and two in Los Angeles.
-The bi-coastal empire is built on the rich culinary traditions of Southern Italy and celebrates a menu full of heartwarming housemade pastas, thin-crust pizzas and an all-Italian wine list.
+The charming family of restaurants are a Toronto institution built on the rich culinary traditions of Southern Italy.
+The menu celebrates Italian comfort foods including house-made pastas, thin-crust pizzas, and an all-Italian wine list.
 Cin cin!
 More »

-This quirky Queen East eatery is also known as "The Nose" after the giant schnozz attached to its facade.
-The restaurant is a casual and boisterous spot, well loved for hearty home-style plates like the grande meatball ladled with ragu and jus-smothered, melt-in-your-mouth osso bucco.
+The beloved restaurant on Queen East is also known as "The Nose" after the giant schnozz attached to its facade.
+Responsible for the seductive scent of garlic wafting out the door are hearty home-style plates including giant meatballs smothered in ragu and melt-in-your-mouth osso bucco.
 More »